Migrating Amazon OpenSearch Service indexes using remote reindex

 -

-Select the local domain, which is the domain you want that you want to copy data to.
+Select the local domain, or the domain that you want to copy data to.
 This opens the domain details page.
-Select the Connections tab below the general information and choose Request.
+Choose the Connections tab below the general information and choose Request.

 -

-On the Request connection page, select VPC Endpoint Connection for your connection mode and enter other relevant details, including the remote domain, which is the domain that you want to copy data from.
+On the Request connection page, select VPC Endpoint Connection for your connection mode and enter other relevant details.
+These details include the remote domain, which is the domain that you want to copy data from.
 Then, choose Request.

 -